Events API

 Pagination

-• Continue until hasMore is false to retrieve all events for the specified date
+• Continue until pagination.hasMore is false to retrieve all matching events.

 Response Format